RausellLab/Tiresias/README.md

 * `parameters/features.json`: contains the parameters used to run random walks and to create node embeddings.
 * `parameters/models_validation.json`: contains model parameters used during the **validation** stage.
 * `parameters/models_test.json`: contains model parameters used during the **test** stage.
+Note that those parameters are also used for outputting a final ranking of potential disease genes during the **predict** stage.

 3. System and models